 “It’s good to hear your voice, Cadence,” Nico said.

 “Yeah, right back at ya.
 Don’t get all sappy on me again.
 And no need to worry about that other stuff.”
 Cadence waved him off.
-“It’s not your war, Nico.
+“It’s not your battle, Nico.
 Just hurry up and get out of there, okay?”

 The line crackled with static.

 Cadence pulled away from the phone and shook it a bit before pressing it back up to her ear.
 “Hello?
 Nico?”

 Cadence did a double take.
 “Who the hell is Werner?”

 Cadence pulled back from the receiver and stared at it.
 She shook her head and pressed the phone back to her ear.
 “Nothin’.
 Never mind.
 Think we accidentally crossed someone else’s line.”